:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 Glass bar carts with gold or brass accents are popular in home decor.
 A sleek opener with an Art Deco style, WITANHURST’s Electric Wine Opener is designed to fit right in.

 Available in black, with gold, red, or silver accents, this opener automatically removes the cork when placed on the neck of a bottle and auto-ejects it afterward.
-A magnetic foil cutter connects to the top of the model and cleverly hides the power button.
+A hidden magnetic foil cutter connects to the top of the model and cleverly hides the power button.
 A compact base for wireless charging and USB charging completes the design.
 However, the AC adapter wall plug isn't included.
 After charging, it can open up to 60 bottles.

-Appearance-wise, this was one of our tester’s favorites.
+Appearance-wise, this was one of our favorites.
 It looks striking and elegant in person.
 The foil cutter atop the power button was a nice touch, but it did take the foil cutter a few tries to successfully remove the foil.
-It took out the cork cleanly (no breakage here!) and quickly, though, and for that reason, is one of our tester’s top picks.
+It took out the cork cleanly (no breakage here!) and quickly, though, and for that reason, is one of our top picks.

 Price at time of publish: $50